Chances Are (film): Plot

 Young district attorney Louis Jeffries III is hit by a car and dies in 1964, but manages to slip by the pearly gates and is reborn as Alex Finch.
 In 1987, twenty-three years later, his widow Corinne still misses him, ignoring the devotion of his best friend Phillip Train, who has raised Louis's only daughter Miranda as his own.
 Miranda, while a student at Yale University, meets Alex, who works in the library but is about to graduate.

 After graduation, Alex heads to Washington, D.C., and reaches the offices of The Washington Post.
 His first attempts to meet with Ben Bradlee thwarted, he schemes his way into his office by pretending to be a delivery man.

 Alex walks into Bradlee's office, with Phillip behind him.
 Confounded by the young man, Bradlee asks who he is.
 When Alex attempts to remind him of their meeting at Yale, Phillip vouches for him, which changes his mind about giving him a meeting.
 However, Bradlee feels Alex needs more time working on smaller papers before he can offer him a job.
 Feeling defeated, Alex leaves his office.

-Phillip finds Alex in the lobby, who offers him a ride, during which Phillip invites Alex to meet the Jeffries family over dinner.
-While at the Jeffries' home, which he had not ever been to, Alex begins to have flashbacks of a previous life.
+Phillip finds Alex in the lobby and offers him a ride, during which Phillip invites Alex to meet the Jeffries family over dinner.
+While at the Jeffries' home, which he had never visited, Alex begins to have flashbacks of a previous life.
 Anguished, he begins to act crazed and confused.
 Alex eventually realizes that he is Louis Jeffries reincarnated.

 Miranda, wanting to continue the flirtation that started when they met, is confused when Alex rebuffs her, sending her to her room when she kisses him.
 Alex then goes to Corinne and tries to convince her that he is Louis.
 At first she does not believe him, but he mentions details about their life together that only Louis would know.

 Corinne gives in, and she and Alex kiss.
 Taking a trip together away from town, she is disturbed when people think that Alex is her son.
 Louis/Alex wants to have sex, but Corinne reveals she has not had sex since Louis died.